Special exhibition at the Bad Pyrmont Castle Museum

 In this setting, the question of the value and importance of my compositions comes to the fore as if by itself and quite vividly.

-Insects and bird species in the castle museum!
-The last remnants of civilization among the princely treasures of the Beletage of Bad Pyrmont Castle!
-Hanging contemporary art on baroque fabric wallpaper!
+Insects and bird species at the Castle Museum!
+The last remnants of civilization among the princely treasures on the bel étage of Bad Pyrmont Castle!
+Contemporary art displayed against a backdrop of Baroque fabric wallpaper!

 The spacious rooms of the castle provided an absolutely appropriate setting for my (UN) scientific collections.